How to Grow Vegetables from Scraps

 My friends and family have beautiful gardens, and I admittedly am jealous.
 I would LOVE to spend a sunny afternoon watering my plants, showing the kids how to pick zucchini, and pulling up home-grown potatoes for dinner.

-Instead I'm having to add organic zucchini and potatoes to the shopping list, since both summer squash and potatoes are listed on this year's dirty dozen.
+Instead, I'm having to add organic zucchini and potatoes to the shopping list, since both summer squash and potatoes are listed on this year's dirty dozen.

 I know that having a well-producing garden takes hard work and a lot of effort, and I'm completely willing to go through a few seasons of a poor crop yield in order to turn my black thumb green, but it's just not in the cards right now.

 Our small yard is suitable, but it gets very little sun.
-The one area we do get sun is the same spot where the neighboring feral cats prefer to do their business.
+The one area we do get sun in the same spot where the neighboring feral cats prefer to do their business.
 And cat poop is a big no-no in gardens.

-I have a plan to deter the cats using pine cones and perhaps a lavender plant near their entry point (with reminders on my calendar to water it).
+I have a plan to deter the cats from using pine cones and perhaps a lavender plant near their entry point (with reminders on my calendar to water it).
 If these work, I'll give my two (black) thumbs up to a raised bed garden in the small area of sunshine.
-Of course it'll be lined with chicken wire–just in case.
+Of course, it'll be lined with chicken wire–just in case.

 But until then, I'm growing lettuce in my oatmeal bowls.